statsmodels/statsmodels/docs/source/faq.rst

 Remember that to build, you must have:

-- The appropriate dependencies (numpy, pandas, Cython) installed
+- The appropriate dependencies (numpy, pandas, scipy, Cython) installed
 - A suitable C compiler
 - A working python installation